stephenslab/dsc/README.md

 triggers rerun of existing benchmark even if they have not been changed.
 When this happens we will indicate in bold in our release note below that "a file signature clean up is recommended" (see release note 0.2.7.7 for example).
-That means after such DSC upgrades you should rerun your benchmark from scratch with `-s none` to skip all existing files.
-This is optional, but recommended, because such upgrades will trigger your existing benchmark to rerun anyways, it may well take this opportunity to clean up cached file signature (`-s none` will remove `.sos` folder under current directory, and rebuild file database).
+That means after such DSC upgrades you should rerun your benchmark with `--touch` option to update file signatures.
+If possible, it is recommended that you rerun your benchmark from scratch (if resources can afford) with `-s none` instead of `--touch` to skip all existing files.
+We apologize for the inconveniences it incurs.

 ## Change Log